collingeorge/rTKA-Multimodal-Anesthesia-Protocol/README.md

 * ASRA practice advisories and publications on regional anesthesia safety
 * ASA/APSF safety communications relevant to perioperative risk
 * **Clinical practice feedback from Drs.
 Shane Mandalia, Dr. Pauldine, and Chief CRNA Brian Buchanan** regarding standard anesthetic practices including midazolam anxiolysis and sevoflurane/propofol maintenance
+* The author is grateful to University of Washington faculty and staff for clinical observation opportunities and mentorship that informed this educational work.

 ---